Jill Sampson

 Sampson completed a Fine Arts degree at Queensland College of Art in 2019 extending her previous study at the Sydney Gallery School.
 She was awarded the 2001 Pata Paris residency (France), by Daniel and Anne Pata with the Sydney Gallery School.
 Sampson was also selected as the inaugural artist-in-residence at the Stewart House Preventorium, where she engaged with the students and created a body of artwork inspired by the beach environment of Curl Curl.

 Sampson was a keynote speaker at the Eco Arts Australis 3rd National Conference, Wollongong.
 She values communication and is a dynamic speaker who has given numerous talks, presentations, interviews and opening speeches.
 Sampson has also participated in panel discussions, written for publications, and has organised public programs, artist camps and developed two touring exhibitions.
 Her work has been selected for the Fishers Ghost and JADA art prizes and has toured nationally with JADA and Bimblebox: art – science – nature.
-Sampson’s work has been featured in newspaper and digital articles as well as Imprint, Artlink and Textile fibre forum magazines.
+Sampson’s work has been featured in newspaper and digital articles as well as Imprint, Artlink and Textile fibre forum.

 Selected CV